mobiusml/Ola/README.md

 Contact: Leave an issue or contact liuzuyan19@gmail.com .
 We are on call to respond.

 ## 📢 News

+- 🔥[28/2/2025] We release the intermediate model, Ola-Image and Ola-Video, try building your own omni-modal models!

 - 🚀[19/2/2025] We release the huggingface demo of Ola, try the advanced omni-modal model on your own!